Postpartum Belly Wrap – Types, Benefits and Risks

-A belly wrap is a common piece of garment worn by many new mothers.
-It looks like a belt or piece of fabric that is worn around the belly or, sometimes, in the entire torso region.
-The main purpose of a belly wrap is to support your abdomen during the sensitive period after delivery.
+A belly wrap is a common garment worn by many new mothers.
+It looks like a belt or fabric worn around the belly or, sometimes, in the entire torso region.
+The main purpose of wearing belly wrap after pregnancy is to support your abdomen during this sensitive period.
 Many women also wear a belly wrap to disguise their postpartum belly and feel more mobile and comfortable at this time.
+You can choose to wear a postpartum belly wrap shortly after delivery.
+It is best to do this only after discussing it with your doctor, especially if you have had a C-section or a complicated delivery.

 Common Types of Post Pregnancy Belly Wraps